 In addition to protecting your dental and overall health, getting your teeth cleaned can prevent the need for teeth whitening treatments, and can also help eliminate or prevent halitosis (bad breath).
 This preventative treatment is essential to your dental health, allowing you to keep your natural teeth for as long as possible and preventing damage to your gums and underlying bone as well.

 If you’re due for your regular dental cleaning, don’t wait – call our office today at 805-983-0245 or use the convenient contact form below.
-We look forward to helping you protect your smile, and to keeping your teeth and gums healthy for as long as possible.
+We look forward to helping you protect your smile, and to keep your teeth and gums healthy for as long as possible.